Tejal-Bhavsar/weather-app/README.md

-# Getting Started with Create React Apppppppp
+# Getting Started with Create React Ap

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).